About the District

 The Hazelwood School District is Fully Accredited by the Missouri Department of Elementary and Secondary Education.

-Faculty and staff educate more than 18,000 students in the District’s 20 elementary schools, six middle schools and three high schools, plus separate campuses for early childhood, gifted, and individualized learning.
-Students, faculty, and schools consistently receive recognition at state and national levels for academic and professional achievements.
+Faculty and staff educate more than 18,000 students in the District’s 20 elementary schools, six middle schools, and three high schools, plus separate campuses for early childhood, gifted, and individualized learning.
+Students, faculty, and schools consistently receive recognition at the state and national levels for academic and professional achievements.

 - The Hazelwood School District is fully accredited by the Missouri Department of Elementary and Secondary Education.

 - The Hazelwood School District has more than 18,000 students and 2,700 faculty and staff members.
 Our student population represents 32 countries and speaks 28 languages.
 The District has one of the most diverse administrations in St. Louis County

 - Hazelwood School District Class of 2017 received over $30 Million in Scholarships, over $12 Million more than the previous year.

 - More than 40 Hazelwood School District elementary and middle school science and math teachers completed advanced certification programs through Washington University in St. Louis.
 The Boeing Middle School Science Institute and the MasterCard Middle School Math Institute provided opportunities for teachers to earn 15 hours of graduate certification.
 The programs are designed for teachers in grades 4-8.
 They combine graduate level coursework with professional development.
 Classes are held within the District.
 HSD has partnered with the university since 2006.

 - All three Hazelwood high schools received national certification for their Project Lead the Way® programs.
 Overall, more than 2,200 students enrolled in PLTW courses, including the middle school program, Gateway to Technology.

 Goal 1 – Improve Student Achievement